lukaslueg/railroad/README.md

 Railroad diagrams are a way to represent context-free grammar.
 Every diagram has exactly one starting- and end-point; everything that belongs to the described language is represented by one of the possible paths between those points.

-Using this library, diagrams are created using primitives which implement `RailroadNode`.
+Using this library, diagrams are created using primitives which implement `Node`.
 Primitives are combined into more complex structures by wrapping simple elements into more complex ones.

 ```rust